I asked the following question on my Facebook page:

 If you face somebody in a real street situation and your mind is on the point of panic, you won’t be able to think or focus.
 This will manifest in your physical movement as your body becomes tense, your techniques become short and choppy and all sense of timing, rhythm and distancing disappears.
 Worse still, you might just freeze altogether.

 It not just important that you maintain calmness under pressure, it is essential.
-Regular training in martial arts teaches us to do this mainly by subjecting us to regular pressure training.
+Regular proper training in martial arts teaches us to do this mainly by subjecting us to regular pressure training.
 Even if its just the pre-arranged fighting sequences, as the attacker increases the intensity of the attack so the defender has to react faster and more accurately to avoid being hit.

 Of course this can be taken to a higher level with scenario training which is common in reality based martial arts training.
 But some form of meditation is also often used to calm the mind before and after training.
-Karate has it “moksu” at the end (and sometimes the beginning) of each class and I’m sure many other martial arts have their own equivalent.
+Karate has it’s “moksu” at the end (and sometimes the beginning) of each class and I’m sure many other martial arts have their own equivalent.

 Calmness of mind is easy when kneeling (or sitting) in a nice quiet dojo (training hall), focusing on our breathing under no pressure at all.
-But how exactly does this help us when some great big muppet from hell is screaming in your face “who the F**k you looking at”, you’ve just had an adrenalin dump and your legs are turning to jelly?
+But how exactly does this help us when some great big muppet from hell is screaming in your face “who the F**k you looking at”, you’ve just had an adrenaline dump and your legs are turning to jelly?

 I’ll come back to that in a moment.
 Have you ever noticed that you often have a little voice inside your head?
 Have you noticed that unless you consciously control this little voice it is usually negative, telling you that you can’t do something or you will fail.
 Ironically, most people know that it is there, but 99% of the time they are completely unaware of it.
 When something goes wrong and that little voice “oh no, this always happens to me”.
 Did you stop and consciously think that thought, or did it just materialise automatically?
 If we’re honest, it usually just materialises without us giving it a second thought.